This Day In Writing History

 Radio networks promised to be more cautious with their programming in the future.
 Nevertheless, people were furious that the War Of The Worlds broadcast caused so much unnecessary duress.

 Most believed that the broadcast was a Halloween prank played on listeners by Welles and his cast mates.
-It wasn't, but Welles gave them the impression that it was in his humorous on-air apology:
+It wasn't, but Welles gave them the impression that it was in his snarky on-air apology:

 This is Orson Welles, ladies and gentlemen, out of character to assure you that The War of the Worlds has no further significance than as the holiday offering it was intended to be.
 The Mercury Theater's own radio version of dressing up in a sheet and jumping out of a bush and saying boo.
 Starting now, we couldn't soap all your windows and steal all your garden gates by tomorrow night...so we did the next best thing.
 We annihilated the world before your very ears, and utterly destroyed the Columbia Broadcasting System.